-San Diego, San Diego County Program SD-7138
+San Diego, San Diego County Program SD-5300

-Between February 10, 2023 and February 17, 2023, the California Department of Food and Agriculture (CDFA) confirmed the presence of the causative bacterial agent of the citrus disease huanglongbing (HLB) in citrus tree tissue and the insect vector, Asian citrus psyllid (ACP), Diaphorina citri Kuwayama.
-Citrus tree tissues and insect vectors were collected in the cities and communities of San Diego in San Diego County.
+On March 17, 2023, the California Department of Food and Agriculture (CDFA) confirmed the presence of the causative bacterial agent of the citrus disease huanglongbing (HLB) in citrus tree tissue and the insect vector, Asian citrus psyllid (ACP), Diaphorina citri Kuwayama.
+Citrus tree tissues and insect vectors were collected in the city and community of San Diego in San Diego County.
 HLB is a devastating disease of citrus and is spread by ACP as they feed on host plants.
 Unless emergency action is taken to remove sources of the HLB inoculum and disrupt the ACP life cycle, there is high potential for sudden future detections of ACP in San Diego County and transmission of HLB to other areas.

 CDFA conducted surveillance to determine the extent of the infestation in San Diego County and to define an appropriate response area.
-Each survey took place for several days over a 250-meter radius area, centered on the following detections in February 2023: San Diego (one detection on February 10 and one detection on February 17).
-Based on these surveys, pest biology, findings and recommendations from California's HLB Task Force, the Primary State Entomologist, the Primary State Plant Pathologist, United States Department of Agriculture (USDA) experts on HLB and ACP, county agricultural commissioner representatives who are knowledgeable on HLB and ACP, and experience gained from USDA's control efforts in the southeastern United States, I have determined that an infestation of HLB exists and it poses a statewide significant imminent danger to California's commercial citrus production, residential citrus plantings, and natural resources, and the economy.
+Each survey took place for several days over a 250-meter radius area, centered on the following detections in March 2023: San Diego (two detections on March 17).
+Based on these surveys, pest biology, findings and recommendations from California's HLB Task Force, the Primary State Entomologist, the Primary State Plant Pathologist, United States Department of Agriculture (USDA) experts on HLB and ACP, county agricultural commissioner representatives who are knowledgeable on HLB and ACP, and experience gained from USDA's control efforts in the southeastern United States.
+I have determined that an infestation of HLB exists and it poses a statewide significant imminent danger to California's commercial citrus production, residential citrus plantings, and natural resources, and the economy.
 For example, the transmission of HLB to other areas would severely impact both the citrus industry and the urban landscape because the bacterium that causes the disease, Candidatus Liberibacter asiaticus (CLas), blocks the flow of nutrients within the tree and causes the tree to starve to death within two to five years of infection.
 California is the top citrus-producing state in the U.S., with total production valued at over \$3.4 billion in sales.
 Recent studies in Florida have shown that the presence of HLB increases citrus production costs by up to 40 percent and has resulted in a loss of over \$7 billion and 6,600 jobs.